 Back to Basics: The Rule of Thirds in Filmmaking

 Imagine a 3×3 grid on top of any image.
-You should align the key elements in the image according to this grid — at the ‘power points’ where the lines intersect, or along and within the vertical and horizontal lines.
+You should align the key elements in the image according to this grid — at the “power points” where the lines intersect, or along and within the vertical and horizontal lines.
 You can also combine these two arrangements for complex images with layers of subjects.

-Humans can gather a lot of information by reading someone’s eyes, so when you place them in a easy-to-find spot in your composition, the viewer connects more naturally with what you are trying to portray.
+Humans can gather a lot of information by reading someone’s eyes, so when you place them in an easy-to-find spot in your composition, the viewer connects more naturally with what you’re trying to portray.